Technologies for Your Digital Workplace: What Are the Essentials, and What Should Be in the Pipeline?

 IoT primarily concentrates on integrating different devices and networks in the workplace to carry out routine functions in an automated workflow.
 IoT at the workplace can ensure that all operations run smoothly and on time.
 The power of multiple systems can be leveraged to create a coordinated workplace that runs itself.
 Employees need not worry about manually intervening in multiple actions like organizing meetings, setting up facilities, maintaining supplies, etc. They can simply walk into the office and manage appliances like printers and air conditioners on one device.

 Having a framework of technologies to invest is the first step towards building a stronger system that can help drive business goals, and empower people.
 The next step is to evaluate and select the right tools that complement these technologies.

-After having the tools, your attention should be implementing a program that gets all employees aligned with your vision for your digital workplace.
+After acquiring the right digital workplace tools, your attention should be implementing a program that gets all employees aligned with your vision for your digital workplace.
 Leaders should steer the efforts to create a healthy digital culture that designs the perfect atmosphere for employees to work towards creating a better future for the company.